prakhar1989/awesome-courses/README.md

   - [Experiences](http://philipmjohnson.github.io/ics314f13/experiences/)
   - [Assessments](http://philipmjohnson.github.io/ics314f13/assessments/)

+### Contributing
+Have a few courses in mind that you think are awesome and would fit in this list?
+Feel free to send a [pull request](https://github.com/prakhar1989/awesome-courses/pulls).
+However, do note that I'm not keen on adding popular courses (such as MOOCs / MIT OCW) as there are sevices like [ClassCentral](https://www.class-central.com/) doing a great job of aggregation.
+This list is ideally for courses which are relatively unknown and make their material (assignments, lectures, exams etc.) available online for free.

 -----
 *Note* For some reason, I'm unable to get emojis to work on this readme (see [issue](https://github.com/prakhar1989/awesome-courses/issues/29) for context).
-If you are able to get them to work (or identify the issue), I'd appreciate help with adding emojis for courses.
+If you are able to get them to work (or identify the issue), please let me know.
 Thanks!